Generalizable LLM Learning of Graph Synthetic Data with Post-training Alignment: Introduction

 However, we don't need LLMs to solve synthetic graph problems such as shortest path and topological sort: we already have algorithms (e.g., Dijkstra and Ford-Fulkerson) that are 100\% accurate and much more efficient than calling an LLM.
 The goal of leveraging synthetic graph data should thus be learning from the structured reasoning data and \emph{generalizing from synthetic graph problems to real-world tasks} with implicit structures.
 Unfortunately, existing SFT recipes are not improving real-world performance \citep{zhang-nlgift}, even leading to a 12.5\% drop for tasks such as Proscript \citep{sakaguchi2021proscript}.

-To this end, we propose to unlock the power of synthetic graph data with reinforcement learning (RL).
-Instead of directly memorizing reasoning chains of synthetic problems through SFT, we posit that RL would help LLMs learn the underlying objectives of graph reasoning and mitigate excessive over-fitting to synthetic problems.
+To this end, we propose to unlock the power of synthetic graph data with post-training alignment.
+Instead of directly memorizing reasoning chains of synthetic problems through SFT, we posit that alignment would help LLMs learn the underlying objectives of graph reasoning and mitigate excessive over-fitting to synthetic problems.
 We design two types of rewards for synthetic graph problems: \emph{solution-based}, where only the final answer is considered; \emph{process-based}, where varying weights are given to the soundness of intermediate steps and the final answer.
-We then align LLMs, both off-the-shelf and fine-tuned on synthetic graph problems, with RL algorithms (e.g., GRPO \citep{deepseek-grpo} and DPO \citep{dpo}) using these reward models.
-We then compare these RL models against existing settings (off-the-shelf models, SFT, etc.) on 1) in-domain synthetic tasks such as connectivity and shortest path; and more importantly, 2) out-of-domain real-world graph problems such as multi-hop QA \citep{strategyqa, ding-etal-2024-knowledge} and structured commonsense reasoning \cite{saha2021explagraphs, sakaguchi2021proscript}.
+We then align LLMs, both off-the-shelf and fine-tuned on synthetic graph problems, with alignment algorithms (e.g., GRPO \citep{deepseek-grpo} and DPO \citep{dpo}) using these reward models.
+We then compare these alignment models against existing settings (off-the-shelf models, SFT, etc.) on 1) in-domain synthetic tasks such as connectivity and shortest path; and more importantly, 2) out-of-domain real-world graph problems such as multi-hop QA \citep{strategyqa, ding-etal-2024-knowledge} and structured commonsense reasoning \cite{saha2021explagraphs, sakaguchi2021proscript}.